-- If an individual's primary issue/concern is needing medications refilled, please refer to the Medical Service Psychiatry program (Page 12)
+- If an individual's primary issue/concern is needing medications refilled, please refer to the Medical Service Psychiatry program (Page 14)

-ACUTE CARE - DETOX - ADDICTIONS RECEIVING FACILITY (ARF) Medical Director - David Kirby Vice President - Ashley Tozier Assistant Director of Nursing - Vacant Nurse Manager - Vacant Director Inpatient Counseling - Vacant
+ACUTE CARE - DETOX - ADDICTIONS RECEIVING FACILITY (ARF) Medical Director - John Abernathy Vice President - Deborah Most Nurse Manager - Shawntavious Murphy, Calaysia Jones, AND Kneisha Means

+Director Inpatient Counseling - Lizette Lopez Manager of Emergency Screening - Mary Wright

 Detox is an ASAM Level 3.7-D program located on the Gainesville campus.
 The program provides medical and non-medical (non-narcotics) detoxification services under the supervision of a physician and nursing staff primarily for alcohol, benzodiazepines, and opiates.
 Admissions are screened for tuberculosis and risk factors associated with HIV and provided with assessments and HIV education and treatment.
 The admissions process includes medical and psychological assessment, consent to treatment or Marchman Act, nursing assessment, vital signs, inventory of personal effects and program introduction and orientation.
-Vital signs are checked per physician orders.
+Vital signs are checked per physician order.
 Laboratory tests, medications and referral for further medical evaluation may be initiated upon order from physician.
 Alco-sensor checks are done regularly on clients with alcohol intoxication until they have a .00 reading.
-Clients are reevaluated by a licensed nurse at least once each shift to determine appropriateness of participation in unit activities.
+Clients are reevaluated by a licensed nurse at least once each shift to determine the appropriateness of participation in unit activities.

-ACUTE CARE - DETOX -ADDICTIONS RECEIVING FACILITY (ARF)
+ACUTE CARE - DETOX - ADDICTIONS RECEIVING FACILITY (ARF)